 1. 5 stars

 1. Yay!
-So happy to hear you enjoyed the recipe, Tanya!
-It’s the best of both worlds.
+So happy to hear you enjoyed the recipe, Patricia!
 Thanks so much for taking the time to leave a comment and rating!

 1. Yay!
-So happy to hear you enjoyed the recipe, Gail!
-Thanks so much for taking the time to leave a comment!
+So happy to hear you enjoyed the recipe, Angela!
+Thanks so much for taking the time to leave a comment and rating!

 1. Yay!
-So happy to hear you enjoyed the recipe, Chauvonna!
-Sounds tasty.
-Thanks so much for taking the time to leave a comment!
+So happy to hear you enjoyed the recipe, Cheryl!
+Sounds amazing.
+Thanks so much for taking the time to leave a comment and rating!